Videos & Resources / Glossary

 Jack-Out Refers to the amount of force it would take to disassemble inserts that have been ultrasonically inserted.

 Joints The point at which two thermoplastic parts connect.
-The four most used joints in ultrasonic assembly are Butt, Step, Shear, and Tongue and Groove.
+The four most commonly used joints in ultrasonic assembly are Butt, Step, Shear, and Tongue & Groove.

 Linear Encoder An ultrasonic welder accessory which detects the precise height location of the welder head.
 The welder can be programmed to weld to certain depths during staking or inserting with the use of this device.